-We’ve talked about the importance of body language time and time again.
-You can talk the talk, but it doesn’t matter at all unless you can walk the walk when it comes to how you present your body.
-We’re not just talking posture, but everything from your handshake, the way you walk, to what you do with your feet at a table.
-Of course, for a lot of us, you have to learn how to perfect your body language.
-There’s an art to it.
-Though you may have taken public speaking in college and honed a few tips, there’s a lot of body language skills you need for just basic daily career situations.
-We talked with renowned body language expert Carol Goman about some of her most essential body language tips for new grads in the workforce.
+Body language is key in any situation where you’re trying to make an impression.
+It’s not just about posture, but also includes details like your handshake, how you walk, and even what you do with your feet when sitting at a table.
+For many of us, learning proper body language can be challenging.
+But perfecting it is truly an art form.
+Though you may have taken public speaking in college and honed a few tips, there’s still a lot of body language skills you need for just basic daily career situations.
+We talked with renowned body language expert Carol Goman about some of her most essential body language tips for new grads entering the workforce.

-Goman says this is essential for your first job.
-She cites research at Harvard and Columbia Business Schools that show that by simply holding your body in expansive, “high-power” poses (aka the Wonder Woman, which Amy Cuddy first mentioned in her famous TED Talk) for as little as two minutes stimulates higher levels of testosterone—the hormone linked to power and dominance—and lower levels of cortisol, a stress hormone.
+Goman says that expanding your body and taking up space is essential for your first job.
+She cites research from Harvard and Columbia Business Schools that show that simply holding your body in an expansive, “high-power” pose (like the Wonder Woman, which Amy Cuddy first mentioned in her famous TED Talk) for as little as two minutes can stimulate higher levels of testosterone—the hormone linked to power and dominance—and lower levels of cortisol, a stress hormone.
 “Try this when you’re feeling tentative, but want to appear more confident.
 In addition to causing hormonal shifts in both males and females, these poses lead to increased feelings of power and a higher tolerance for risk.”
-Basically your physical posture can literally change how not only people perceive you, but also how you feel.
-A study found that people who sat up straight were more likely to believe the positive comments they wrote about their qualifications for a job.
-Those who were slumped over their desks were less likely to accept their own statements as valid.
+Your posture doesn’t only affect how other people see you, but also how you feel about yourself.
+A study found that when people sat up straight, they were more likely to believe the positive statements they wrote about their qualifications for a job.
+In contrast, those slumped over their desks were less confident in their own abilities.

 2. Open up.

-3. Squeeze a ball in your left hand.
+3. Hold a ball in your left hand and squeeze it.

-Another tip that works especially well for athletes is to squeeze a ball in your left hand, Goman says.
-“When seasoned athletes underperform they may be focusing too much on their movements (which, for right handed people, is a right hemisphere brain function) rather than relying on the automatic motor skills developed through years of practice (which are associated with left hemisphere function).
-Research found that athletes who squeezed a ball in their left hand performed better and were less likely to choke under pressure.”
-This is something super easy you can do while sitting at your desk.
+Goman says that another hack that works well for athletes is squeezing a ball in their left hand.
+Apparently, when “seasoned” athletes do poorly, it might be because they’re overthinking their movements (which would be controlled by the right hemisphere of the brain if they are right-handed) rather than trusting the automatic motor skills they’ve developed through years and years of practice (left hemisphere function).
+The research found that those athletes who squeezed a ball in their left hand did better under pressure.
+And this is something you can do easily while sitting at your desk!

 4. Back, back, back it up.

-Literally stepping backwards will help you, Goman says.
-Research at Radboud University, Netherlands, showed how backward motion was a powerful way to enhance cognitive control.
-The researchers found that when people encounter a difficult situation, getting them to step back boosted their confidence and ability to cope.
+According to Goman, stepping backward literally will help you.
+Research done at Radboud University in the Netherlands showed how backward motion is an effective way of enhancing cognitive control.
+The researchers discovered that when people come across a difficult situation, having them take a step back boosts their confidence and ability to cope with the problem better.

 5. A little touch.

-Not like a creepy forced smile, but a genuine smile can make a real difference.
-Goman says it not only stimulates your own sense of well-being, but it also conveys to those around you that you’re approachable, cooperative, and trustworthy.
+According to Goman, smiling authentically and often not only improves your mood but also makes those around you more likely to see you as approachable, cooperative, and trustworthy.
 “A genuine smile comes on slowly, crinkles the eyes, lights up the face, and fades away slowly.
 Most importantly, smiling directly influences how other people respond to you.
 When you smile at someone, they almost always smile in return.
 And, because facial expressions trigger corresponding feelings, the smile you get back actually changes that person’s emotional state in a positive way,” she says.

 7. Hand jive.